 Dear colleague,

-Similarly employer's action of terminating an employee after his twenty four years' of permanent service in voilation of legal procedure is on the face of it appears illegal.
+Similarly, the employer's action of terminating an employee after his twenty-four years of permanent service in violation of legal procedures appears illegal on the face of it.
+You may raise a dispute after consulting a competent labor lawyer.

 Regards,